cardano-foundation/docs-cardano-org/native-tokens/getting-started-with-native-tokens/getting-started-with-native-tokens.md

 #### Pre-requisites

-1. Download the node and config files for the Mary testnet (Launchpad) using this code
+1. Download the node and config files for the Mary testnet (Launchpad) using this code:

 ```bash
 wget https://hydra.iohk.io/build/5266641/download/1/cardano-node-1.24.2-linux.tar.gz